coachpo/immortalwrt-firmware-builder/README.md

 | ❌ | ✅ | USB tools | USB utilities and device identification | CR6606 lacks USB ports |
 | ❌ | ✅ | File manager | Web file manager in LuCI + Chinese UI | CR6606 lacks USB ports |

+## Troubleshooting
+- Re-run feeds if packages are missing: `./scripts/feeds update -a && ./scripts/feeds install -a`.
+- For noisy failures, try a single-thread verbose build: `make -j1 V=s`.
+- Free disk space before retrying large builds (`tmp`, `build_dir`, and cached downloads are the biggest users).
+- If caches confuse CI, rerun with a fresh seed hash (edit `seed.config` or clear caches).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.